dualinventive/cordova-plugin-windows-webview/README.md

 	Note: To add multiple values to one header, add a header object with the same name and a different value to the array.

 - __refresh__: {boolean} Optional.
 Indicates the webview will be refreshed, clearing the cache, before navigating to the provided url.

+- __fingerprint__: {string} Optional.
+The SHA fingerprint used to check the validity of the SSL certificate of the url.
+Used to prevent 'Man in the Middle' attacks.
+For more information refer to: [SSLCertificateChecker-PhoneGap-Plugin](https://github.com/EddyVerbruggen/SSLCertificateChecker-PhoneGap-Plugin)

+- __max-connection-attempts__: {number: 1} Optional.
+The maximum number of connection attempts made checking the validity of the SSL certificate before failing.

+- __success__: {Function} Optional.
+The success callback, called when the webview has navigated successfully.
+Only useful in native scripts.

+- __fail__: {Function(message)} Optional.
+The fail callback, called when the webview has failed to navigate or when using the fingerprint option and validation fails.
+Only useful in native scripts.

 ## cordova.plugins.WindowsWebview.goBack